mapachekurt/adk-samples/airules.md

 **14. History Rewriting is Required for Blocked Secrets:** If a push is blocked due to a secret, `git commit --amend` is not enough.
 The secret persists in the branch's history.
 You must perform an interactive rebase or a `git reset --soft` to a commit *before* the secret was introduced, then create a new, clean commit.
 This requires a `git push --force`.

+**15. Contextual CLI Problem Solving (RAG):** When you get stuck, the `openai` CLI is your primary tool for external problem-solving.
+To make it effective, you **must** provide it with project context.
+    - **Action:** Follow the Retrieval-Augmented Generation (RAG) model:
+        1.  **Retrieve:** Identify the specific local files that are relevant to the problem at hand.
+        2.  **Augment:** Use the `read_file` tool to read their contents.
+Construct a single, detailed prompt that includes the full content of these files, clearly marked with file paths.
+        3.  **Generate:** Append your specific question or task to this augmented prompt and send it to the `openai` CLI.
+The resulting answer will be grounded in the actual code of the project.

+**16. The Read-Before-Write Mandate:** To prevent catastrophic data loss, you **must** always use `read_file` to get the current content of a file *before* using `write_file` to modify it.
+Your new content must be a thoughtful update to the existing content, not a blind replacement.
+Overwriting files is a critical error.

 ## General Coding & Development Guidelines